Review of: Chime

 - No Fees — The only fee you'll ever pay is for out-of-network ATM withdrawals.

-- Awkward External Debit Linking — To link an external debit card, Chime requires you to send a picture of both the front and back of your card.
-This is an odd and unsecured way to link an external debit card to Chime.
+- Awkward External Debit Linking — To link an external debit card, Chime requires you to send a picture of both the front and the back of your card.
+This is an odd and unsecured way to link.

-- Slow Customer Service — It takes on average (based on personal experience) 2-5 business days for someone to respond to messages via the mobile app.
+- Slow Customer Service — It takes an average (based on personal experience) of two to five business days for someone to respond to messages via the mobile app.

 - No Mobile Check Deposits — Chime does not offer mobile check deposits yet.